GursharanSingh123/Bookshelf/README.md

 1.this app was made using create-react-app so to start the server use npm start (refer to package.json) 2.i used tailwind css to style in this project.
+In case you are having any trouble while setting up tailwind then follow the instruction from tailwind css LINK=> https://tailwindcss.com/docs/installation/framework-guides